 Whether from National Popular Vote advocates or others, there are plenty of complaints about the Electoral College.
-Yet three of the most common are also the easiest to answer, at least in part, because each applies even more to Congress.
+Yet three of the most common are also the easiest to answer because each applies even more to Congress.

 What NPV does argue is that the campaign focus on swing states is undemocratic.
 (There is an instructive tension between this argument and the preceding one--there are different ways to think about the power of an individual vote in a particular election.)
 Yet this charge applies far more to the House of Representatives.
 About half as many people live in swing congressional districts as in swing states.
 This is partly a result of Gerrymandering--the manipulative drawing of congressional districts.
 All Americans would benefit if those behind NPV would stop trying to manipulate presidential elections and try to figure out a better way to draw congressional districts.